backspacetg/distilXLSR/README.md

 Models and codes for INTERSPEECH 2023 paper DistilXLSR: A Light Weight Cross-Lingual Speech Representation Model

-Working on the opensourced codes.
-Models will be uploaded soon.
+Models and codes will be uploaded soon.

 ### Some additional experiment results: